dsnezhkov/zombieant/README.md

 And then the world is your oyster, if you can escape out to scripting and start loading other libraries at runtime:

-> Protip: Another abstraction layer
+> Pro-tip: Another abstraction layer

 Code discussion / demo